What to Do in Your 20s: Navigating the Most Exciting Decade of Your Life

 Alright, let’s get one thing straight: you’re not invincible.
 Waking up hangover-free might become a distant memory.
 Start thinking about a few healthy habits if you haven’t already.

 You don’t have to overhaul your entire life, but simple changes count—think eating better and exercising regularly.
 Find an activity you love.
-Don’t pressure yourself into revamping your diet or becoming a marathoner overnight, but recognize they won’t be easier magically when you’re 30.*
+Don’t pressure yourself into revamping your diet or becoming a marathoner overnight, but recognize they won’t be easier magically when you’re 30.
+Just as important, consider how your environment affects you, such as the impact of indoor light on aging.

 Professional Growth: Learn by Doing